igvteam/igv-webapp/README.md

   ]
 }
 ```
-The label of each menu item is specifed in the track configuration file, along with an optional description, and either a list of one or more tracks or a type property.
+Each track configuration file defines a menu item's label, the set of tracks presented for selection when the user clicks on the menu item, and an optional description.
+The set of tracks can be:

+1. a simple list of tracks, or
+2. an annotated table of tracks, or
+3. a table of tracks loaded from data hosted by the [ENCODE project](https://www.encodeproject.org/).

+By default, it is assumed that the file defines a simple list of tracks.
+The other options are selected by setting a `type` property.

-The example below defines a menu item labeled "Annotations" with a single track, a BED file of gene annotations.
+**1.** The example below defines a menu item labeled "Annotations" that presents a list of just one track, a BED file of Gencode gene annotations.
 The details of the track are defined by a track configuration object as documented in the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Tracks-2.0).

 ```json
 {